A-abd/LuckyNest/README.txt

      9. Create a notification_logs.php file in the logs folder (although not necessary as the scripts should automatically create it)

      Note: you can manually run it via "C:\xampp\php\php.exe C:\xampp\htdocs\LuckyNest\notification_scheduler.php" (you may have to adjust the path to the file)

+Two Factor Authentication (2FA):
+Technical Note: While the Sonata Google Authenticator Library that is used in this project has been officially deprecated, we made deliberate engineering decision to continue using Sonata for LuckyNest 2FA.
+The library remains functional and meets our extra requirement to add 2FA, while at the same time providing a much simpler implementation.
+While newer alternatives exist, we believe that the Sonata implementation has satisfied the project's extra requirement and has resulted in a seamless production quality version of 2FA for the users of LuckyNest.